 In 2009, the U.S. FDA approved the first DNA tests for diagnosis of the common cancer-causing HPV types in cervical samples.
-Two tests known as Cervista HPV 16/18 and Cervista HPV HR, are used to diagnose the presence of DNA from the two most common HPV types associated with cancer, HPV 16 and 18, and all "high risk" or cancer-associated HPV types, respectively.
-These tests do not replace standard Pap testing or clinical examination and are used in combination with traditional screening methods to help estimate a woman's risk and aid in management decisions.
+Two tests known as Cervista HPV 16/18 and Cervista HPV HR, are used to diagnose the presence of DNA from the two most common HPV types associated with cancer.
+These are HPV types 16 and 18, as well as other "high risk" or cancer-associated HPV types.
+These tests do not replace standard Pap testing or clinical examination, and they are used in combination with traditional screening methods to help estimate a woman's risk and aid in management decisions.

 Viewers share their comments

 Genital Warts (HPV) - Effective Treatments Question: What kinds of treatment, including laser surgery or prescription ointments, have you used for genital warts?